B2B Negotiation Techniques to Close More Sales

 5. Active Listening and Rapport Technique

-Tips for successful implementation
+Tips for Successful Implementation

 6. The Power of Silence

-Tips for successful implementation
+Tips for Successful Implementation

-• Combine with other actions: To make the silence feel more natural, you can take notes or review your documents slowly while the other party processes the information.
+• Combine with Other Actions: To make the silence feel more natural, you can take notes or review your documents slowly while the other party processes the information.

-7. SPIN Selling (Situation, Problem, Implication, Need)
+7. SPIN Selling (Situation, Problem, Implication, Need-Payoff)

-Tips for successful implementation
+Tips for Successful Implementation

 Applying SPIN requires discipline, preparation, and exceptional active listening.

-8. Value-Based Negotiation (Value-Based Selling)
+8. Value-Based Selling

-Tips for successful implementation
+Tips for Successful Implementation

 Comparison of 8 Sales Negotiation Techniques